 Bill Murray has become a regular collaborator with Wes Anderson over the years, and looking at the numerous meaty roles the filmmaker hands over for Murray to embody, it's easy to see why.
 While Murray appears in numerous Anderson films—in fact, with the exception of Anderson's debut Bottle Rocket, he's appeared in every single one—it's his earliest films with Anderson that provided him with his most memorable characters, such as Rushmore‘s Herman J. Blume.

-A wealthy industrialist, Blume is by every stretch of the word the successful capitalist businessman.
+A wealthy industrialist, Blume is, by every stretch of the word a successful capitalist businessman.
 He's conquered every challenge he's been faced with, climbed every mountain that's presented itself, and now—in his late middle age—he is starting to realize he has nothing left to accomplish.
 There’s no final reward for all his hard work.
 His family—including his unfaithful wife and distant, spoiled kids—all despise him, and he can't help but feel the same way about them.

-Mr. Fox (Played by George Clooney in “Fantastic Mr. Fox”)
+Mr. Fox (“Fantastic Mr. Fox”)

 It was a tough decision whether or not to include Mr. Fox on this list.
-The titular hero of Anderson's first animated film, Fantastic Mr. Fox, he's not actually an original creation of Anderson’s, having been taken directly from the children’s book by Roald Dahl.
+The titular hero of Anderson's first animated film, Fantastic Mr. Fox, he's not an original creation of Anderson’s, having been taken from the children’s book by Roald Dahl.

 At the start of Fantastic Mr. Fox, Fox appears as the archetypal gentleman thief—calm, cool, and sophisticated, he's able to balance his idyllic home life and marriage to his wife, Felicity (Meryl Streep) with his career as a professional thief.
 All that changes when Felicity becomes pregnant, and asks Fox to settle down and find a safer career for the sake of their family.
 The noble Fox agrees at first (for about 12 fox years, anyway), until the urge to return to his adventurous days becomes too strong, putting his entire anthropomorphic animal community in jeopardy as a result.

-Royal Tenenbaum (Played by Gene Hackman in “The Royal Tenenbaums”)
+Royal Tenenbaum (“The Royal Tenenbaums”)

-One half of the young lovers at the heart of Moonrise Kingdom, Kara Hayward's “troubled” preteen character is every bit as complicated as her romantic counterpart, Sam (Jared Gillman), if not more so.
+Half of the young lovers at the heart of Moonrise Kingdom, Kara Hayward's “troubled” preteen character is every bit as complicated as her romantic counterpart, Sam (Jared Gillman), if not more so.

-A personal favorite character of Wes Anderson, Suzy Bishop is a lonely, depressed young lady who’s only able to find solace in the company of her books.
+A personal favorite character of Wes Anderson, Suzy Bishop is a depressed young lady who’s only able to find solace in the company of her books.
 Neglected by her parents and angry at the world, the only human connection she is able to find is in the form of Sam, the young Boy Scout whom she shares a kindred spirit with, and who is able to love and appreciate her for the person she is, rather than attempting to “fix” her through parental guidance books with titles like Coping With the Troubled Child.